About to get your teen their own cell? Don’t panic, we’ve got tips to help!

 Preteens are already voracious consumers of new technologies, with this age group making up a significant portion of consumers.
 Yes.
 And so the question on every parent’s mind is how to go about giving their beloved child their first cell phone without taking a wrong turn.
 After all, you want to do it in a way that’s responsible, ethical and doesn’t hinder your child’s education and development.
 It’s not that easy.

 One solution is to get several mobile lines for the same household and control the plans for your kids.
 For example, this could mean giving them limited data.
 Both parents and kids get what they want, including the chance to establish mutual understanding and trust about cell phone use.
-Consider Videotron’s (unlimited!) free Talk and Text plans,* which gives teens a first taste of telecommunications (including unlimited texting!).
-They’ll learn the basic attitude that’s needed and you won’t have to pay a cent.
-Once they’ve gotten the hang of it, you can choose to progress to the next level by adding data so that your teen can discover the world of mobile apps and internet.
+Consider one of the Videotron’s Family plans, which gives teens a first taste of telecommunications with few or no data included.
+They’ll learn the basic attitude that’s needed.

 How you choose to educate your kids about mobile phone use is a very personal matter, but we’ve got a few universal recommendations intended to help parents breathe a little easier.